HL7/smart-app-launch/spec/index.md

     <tr>
       <td><code>refresh_token</code></td>
       <td><span class="label label-info">optional</span></td>
       <td>The refresh token issued by the authorization server.
-If present, the app should discard any previosu <code>refresh_token</code> associated with this launch, replacing it with this new value.</td>
+If present, the app should discard any previous <code>refresh_token</code> associated with this launch, replacing it with this new value.</td>
     </tr>
   </tbody>
 </table>